 inFAMOUS strands Cole on the island of Neon, part of Empire City, where he fights Reapers.
 A certain amount of plot later, and he's stranded in the Warrens, where he fights Dust Men.
 Then he helps repair the bridge between the two, and can travel freely between them.
 And so can the Dust Men and Reapers.
 A few missions from then on involve the two factions fighting for dominance.

-Subverted slightly in this game as well.
 Like many wide-open sandbox games, Empire City is made up of three islands connected by damaged or raised bridges, which get repaired or lowered as the player progresses.
 A very early mission has Cole try to storm the main bridge to the mainland which isn't broken - it's just blocked by a wall of automatic guns he has no chance of getting past.
 If you try to go back to the bridge afterwards you'll find it's completely closed off.
-Justified because the entire city is under quarantine, with the water surrounding the city mined and patrolled by the Navy.
+The entire city is under quarantine, with the water surrounding the city mined and patrolled by the Navy.

 A more subtle example is the use of power outages in sections of the city.
 While Cole can technically go to these places, he has no source of recharging himself and is quickly killed.